aichholzer/salvus/README.md

-Silentium
+Salvus
 =========

+#### Silence is golden.

 Check if any property exists, anywhere, anytime.
-Silently.
-Silence is golden.
+Safely.